watermint/toolbox/docs/commands/dropbox-file-sharedfolder-member-delete.md

 Remove a member from the shared folder

+Removes members from a shared folder, revoking their access.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: